aryaniyaps/flask-graphql-boilerplate/README.md

 cookiecutter gh:codebyaryan/flask-graphql-boilerplate
 ```

-If you don't want to provide any input, and want to stick with
-the defaults, you can use this command instead.
+If you don't want to provide any project variables, you can use this command instead.

 ```cmd
 cookiecutter gh:codebyaryan/flask-graphql-boilerplate --noinput